isomerpages/sla-geoworks/_programmes/GeoEngage 2025.md

 actual needs of the older adults - they thrive well when supported by community-wide networks rather than being confined to traditional residential-based care models.</p>
-<p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 💡 <strong>Addressing Clients’ Challenges: </strong>The
+<p>💡 <strong>Addressing Clients’ Challenges: </strong>The journey into geospatial
-journey into geospatial technology began with a simple but telling observation: clients were travelling unnecessarily long distances to access services, often bypassing closer alternatives.
+technology began with a simple but telling observation: clients were travelling unnecessarily long distances to access services, often bypassing closer alternatives.
 This realisation sparked the development of mapping solutions that now help clients easily identify their nearest service centres, dramatically reducing travel burdens and making support more accessible to those who need it most.</p>
 <p><strong>&nbsp;</strong>
 </p>
 <p><strong>Panel Discussion on Day Two: Digital Transformation in Social Services: Building Inclusive Communities</strong>